abirmehmed/Exam_managment_system-/README.md

-Based on the data you provided, it seems that the issue is related to how the question IDs are being generated and handled in your application.

-In the data you shared, you can see that there are multiple questions with the same ID, such as `"ba4b9463-2ef2-4e00-bb06-27c8182803c3"`.
-This is likely causing the duplication of questions in your Firestore database.

-Regarding the question IDs, it appears that you are generating random UUIDs (Universally Unique Identifiers) for each new question.
-This is a common practice to ensure that each question has a unique identifier, but it can lead to issues if the IDs are not properly managed.

-To address this issue, you should consider the following changes:

-1. **Generate question IDs in the server-side (Firestore)**:
-   Instead of generating random UUIDs for question IDs in your application, you should let Firestore generate the document IDs automatically when you create new questions.
-This way, you can ensure that each question has a unique ID, and you don't have to worry about managing the IDs yourself.
+Sure, let's go through the steps to update your code and handle question IDs correctly.

-2. **Update the `Question` class**:
+Step 1: Update the `Question` class

-   Remove the `id` field from the `Question` class, as the question ID will be the document ID in Firestore.
+Open the `Question` class and remove the `id` field, as the question ID will be the document ID in Firestore.

-3. **Update the `saveQuestionsToFirestore` method**:
-   In the `saveQuestionsToFirestore` method of the `FirestoreManager` class, instead of creating new documents with random IDs, you should let Firestore generate the document IDs automatically.
-Here's how you can update the method:
+Step 2: Update the `saveQuestionsToFirestore` method in the `FirestoreManager` class

+Open the `FirestoreManager` class and locate the `saveQuestionsToFirestore` method.
+Update it with the following code:

 ```java
 private Task<Void> saveQuestionsToFirestore(String examId, List<Question> newQuestions, List<Question> existingQuestions) {